-Great recreational fishing is found throughout the Turks and Caicos and North and Middle Caicos are no exception.
+Excellent recreational fishing is found throughout the Turks and Caicos, and North and Middle Caicos are no exception.
 Some of the finest bonefishing and flats fishing sites on the region are hidden in the countless channels and estuaries of the two islands.

-Small-scale commercial fishing for local consumption takes place on these two islands, but unlike the fishing industry on South Caicos, Grand Turk and Providenciales, no products are exported internationally.
+Small-scale commercial fishing for local consumption takes place on these two islands, yet unlike the fishing industry on South Caicos, Grand Turk and Providenciales, no products are exported internationally.

-Residents and visitors alike are required to be in possession of a valid fishing license when fishing anywhere in the Turks and Caicos, regardless if anything is caught.
+Visitors to the Turks and Caicos are required to be in possession of a valid fishing license when actively fishing anywhere in the country, regardless of if anything is caught.

 Visitor and recreational licenses are offered as daily ($10) and monthly ($30) options.